 ⚠️ Real Case Example

 An applicant flying from New York to Paris arrived on May 10 at 9am.
 Their insurance started May 10 but at 12:00 noon.
 The embassy considered them uninsured for 3 hours and rejected the visa.
-Always ensure coverage starts at least on the arrival date (00:00 or earlier).
+Always ensure coverage starts on or before your arrival date.

 2. Incorrect Names: One Letter Can Ruin Everything

-Your name must appear exactly as it does in your passport on every single document: flight booking, hotel reservation, insurance certificate.
+Your name must appear exactly as it does in your passport on your insurance certificate.
 Common errors include:

-- Missing middle name: Passport shows "Maria Anna Garcia" but booking says "Maria Garcia".
+- Missing middle name: Passport shows "Maria Anna Garcia" but certificate says "Maria Garcia".

-- Spelling variations: "Mohammed" vs "Muhammad" – both may be acceptable if consistent, but inconsistency is not.
+- Spelling variations: "Mohammed" vs "Muhammad" – consistency is key.

 - Initials instead of full name: "J. Smith" instead of "John Smith".

-When ordering a dummy flight or hotel booking, always provide your full name exactly as on passport.
-Our system generates documents with that exact spelling – we recommend double-checking before finalizing.
+When ordering insurance, always provide your full name exactly as on passport.
+Our system generates certificates with that exact spelling – double-check before finalizing.

 3. Expired Insurance (or Insurance That Expires Too Soon)